IdeaBridge/AapliDocs/docs/operations/announcements/announements.md

 Announcement widget can be located under operations tab of aapli’s home page.
 Once we click on the Announcement icon, the Announcement Panel will open.

+Here is the video tutorial for Announcements [Video Tutorial](https://youtu.be/w1c64rcixKY){: .btn .btn-red}